 The lower levels of the boat even have replica barrels and shipping equipment with encouragements for children to climb and play.

 Another kid-friendly museum is just a short walk (around 8 minutes) from Het Scheepvaartmuseum.
 The NEMO Science Museum is located at the Oosterdok in Amsterdam and has been housed in the ship-like building since 1997.
 It is open Tuesday-Sunday from 10-5:30 (closed on King’s Day and Christmas).
-Admission is 15 euro for those over the age of 4 and free for children under 4.
-It is free with the I Amsterdam City Card.
+Admission is free for children under 4 and with the I Amsterdam City Card.
 The rooftop terrace is also open to the public.

 The bottom floor has a storage area for strollers, coats, and bags.
 The museum is also wheelchair-accessible (minus the roof with the many stairs) and every floor has restrooms.